-Tenant Building Type Location Occupancy Ouest Software, Inc. Office Building Irvine, California 100% Siemens Automotive Corporation Office Building Troy, Michigan 100% Gartner Group, Inc. Office Building Ft.
+Building Type Location Occupancy Quest Software, Inc. Office Building Irvine, California 100% Siemens Automotive Corporation 3 Troy, Michigan 100% Gartner Group, Inc. Office Building Ft.
 Myers, Florida 100% Johnson Matthey, Inc. Research and Development, Office and Warehouse Building Tredyffrin Township, Pennsylvania 100% Sprint Communications Company L.P.
 Office Building Leawood, Kansas 100% EYBL CarTex, Inc. Manufacturing and Office Building Fountain Inn, South Carolina 100%

-Tenant Building Type Occupancy Fairchild Technologies U.S.A., Inc. Manufacturing and Office Building Fremont, California 100% Cort Furniture Rental Corporation Office and Warehouse Building Fountain Valley, California 100% Iomega Corporation Office Building Ogden City, Utah 100% Office Building Broomfield, Colorado 100% Ohmeda, Inc. Office Building Louisville, Colorado 100% Alstom Power, Inc. Office Building Knoxville, Tennessee 100% Avaya, Inc. Office Building Oklahoma City, Oklahoma 100% our portfolio of properties in terms of geographic region, property type and industry group of our tenants.
+Tenant Building Type Location Occupancy Fairchild Technologies U.S.A., Inc. Manufacturing and Office Building Fremont, California 100% Cort Furniture Rental Corporation Office and Warehouse Building Fountain Valley, California 100% Iomega Corporation Office Building Ogden City, Utah 100% ODS Technologies, L.P. and GAIAM, Inc. Office Building Broomfield, Colorado 100% Ohmeda, Inc. Office Building Louisville, Colorado 100% Alstom Power, Inc. Office Building Knoxville, Tennessee 100%

 If you want to read more detailed information about each of these properties, see the "Description of Properties" section of this prospectus.

-- Q: Why do you acquire properties in joint ventures? - A: We acquire some of our properties in joint ventures in order to diversify

-- Q: What steps do you take to make sure you purchase environmentally compliant property? - A: We always obtain a Phase I environmental assessment of each property purchased.
+Q: Why do you acquire properties in joint ventures?
+We acquire some of our properties in joint ventures in order to diversify A : our portfolio of properties in terms of geographic region, property type and industry group of our tenants.
+What steps do you take to make sure you purchase environmentally compliant 0: property?
+We always obtain a Phase I environmental assessment of each property A: purchased.
 In addition, we generally obtain a representation from the seller that, to its knowledge, the property is not contaminated with hazardous materials.

-- Q: What are the terms of your leases? - A: Our leases are "triple-net" leases, generally having terms of seven to ten years, many of which have renewal options for an additional five to ten years.
+Q: What are the terms of your leases?

+A: Our leases are "triple-net" leases, generally having terms of seven to ten years, many of which have renewal options for an additional five to ten years.
 "Triple-net" means that the tenant is responsible for repairs, maintenance, property taxes, utilities, insurance and other operating costs.
 We often enter into leases where we have responsibility for replacement of specific structural components of a property such as the roof of the building or the parking lot.

-- Q: How does the Wells REIT own its real estate properties? - A: We own all of our real estate properties through an "UPREIT" called Wells Operating Partnership, L.P.
+Q: How does the Wells REIT own its real estate properties?

+A: We own all of our real estate properties through an "UPREIT" called Wells Operating Partnership, L.P.
 (Wells OP).
 Wells OP was organized to own, operate and manage real properties on our behalf.
 The Wells REIT is the sole general partner of Wells OP.

-- Q: What is an "UPREIT"? - A: UPREIT stands for "Umbrella Partnership Real Estate Investment Trust."
+Q: What is an "UPREIT"?

+A: UPREIT stands for "Umbrella Partnership Real Estate Investment Trust."
 We use this structure because a sale of property directly to the REIT is generally a taxable transaction to the selling property owner.
 In an UPREIT structure, a seller of a property who desires to defer taxable gain on the sale of his property may transfer the property to the UPREIT in exchange for limited partnership units in the UPREIT and defer taxation of gain until the seller later exchanges his UPREIT units on a one-for-one basis for REIT shares.
 If the REIT shares are publicly traded, the former property owner will achieve liquidity for his investment.
 Using an UPREIT structure gives us an advantage in acquiring desired properties from persons who may not otherwise sell their properties because of unfavorable tax results.